tpltnt/go-bsm/README.md

 # go-bsm

 This is a parser for the FreeBSD audit file format (based on Sun's Basic Security Module (BSM) file format).
+It can be installed by running `go install github.com/tpltnt/go-bsm`.

 # caveat
 This tool uses a handwritten parser for binary files.
 This was done because yacc wasn't available as a tool